 And if it’s not those 2 blessed weeks of summer when you can pick your cherries right off the tree, you can always buy frozen or tinned.

 As with most produce, the exact time of cherry season depends on where you live and your local climate.
 Most cherries are only available for 2 or 3 weeks, some varieties shorter, others as long as 2 months.
 But depending on the place and variety, they can range anywhere between May to September, with most being ripe at some point in early June to late July.

 Cherries are very much like apples, in that there are loads of varieties.
 Some are more popular than others, and only a few are available in supermarkets.
 Specific varieties will vary by country, but in general bing and morello can be found everywhere.
-In general cherries can be classified by sweet, sour, and mixed or hybrid.
+In general cherries can be classified by:

 If you want to get a cherry tree for your house, make sure it’s a local variety.
 Those will grow best and produce the best fruit.
 It’s also a good idea to go for a self-pollinating variety.